 The flat-rate charge for ordering a book, a book article or periodical article are debited to your user account automatically.

 In addition, there may be extra charges if an article of more than 20 pages is delivered from a library outside NRW.
 The default setting adds up to 8.00 €.
 You can decline completely or choose a higher limitation.

 The information about extra charges can be found on page one or two of your order.
 If the charged amount is within your chosen setting, the additional charges will be added to your user account.

-Please note the following detailed information:
+Please also note our information:

-Can I cancel a request?
+Can I cancel orders?

 You cannot cancel orders that have already been placed.